shendurelab/tafka-crisprQTL/README.md

 # tafka-crisprQTL
-Code associated with tafka-crisprQTL (Gasperini, et al. 2019) One data file missing from GEO (all candidate enhancer x expressed genes tested in the at-scale screen; only hits are provided in the manuscript).
+Code associated with tafka-crisprQTL (Gasperini, et al. 2019)

 ## Scripts
 The following scripts/files were used in differential expression testing.
 We also include information where to access relevant data files in the `Data` section below.